Materials-Consortia/OPTIMADE/optimade.md

       If the `index` meta-database (see section [3.4.
 Index Meta-Database](#h.3.4)) is implemented by the provider, the `index_base_url` field MUST be included.

-  `meta` MAY OPTIONALLY also include these fields:
+  `meta` MAY also include these fields:

   * **data\_available**: an integer containing the total number of data objects available in the database.